In 1900, 2 percent of meals were eaten outside the home. In 2010, 50 percent were eaten away from home and one in five breakfasts is from MacDonald’s.

-That is why the most important and the most powerful tool you have to change your health and the world is your fork.
+That is why the most important and the most powerful tool you have to change your health is your fork.

 We can reclaim the family dinner, reviving and renewing it.
 Doing so will help us learn how to find and prepare real food quickly and simply, teach our children by example how to connect, build security, safety and social skills, meal after meal, day after day, year after year.

 Tips To Take Back the Family Dinner in Your Home